 If you’re planning a trip to Tokyo, my advice is to do some research and write a list of the things you would like to see and do.
 Then narrow down that list.
 Put a star next to the things that you really want to see.
 The things that you don’t want to leave Japan without experiencing.
 Doing this will make it a lot easier to plan your time in such a large city, and you won’t leave with any regrets!

 My partner Russell and I had quite a long list of things we wanted to do and see.
 We knew that even though we had 12 days to explore the city, we wouldn’t see it all.
 We didn’t mind too much, though.
-It just meant we have an excuse to go back and see the things we missed!
+It just means we have an excuse to go back and see the things we missed!

 Today I’m sharing our itinerary from the 12 days we spent in Tokyo.
 We crammed quite a lot into a small amount of time, so our itinerary may not suit your style of travel.
 That being said, we did have a couple of rest days, where we didn’t catch any trains or travel too far.
 So hopefully our itinerary can be a source of inspiration for anyone planning a trip to Tokyo!

 A Tokyo Itinerary: 12 Day Guide to Exploring Japan’s Capital City

 Day 1: Arriving in Tokyo from Nagano